arlagonix/prompt-forge/README.md

 - Add button for repeat groups is full-width and placed at the bottom of the group
 - Remove button for repeat instances is full-width and placed at the bottom of the instance
 - repeat group instances do not show numbered titles

+## Template editing

+Prompt Forge includes an in-app editor for creating and updating templates.

+You can:

+- create a template from the sidebar
+- create a template directly from the empty state
+- edit an existing template in the built-in editor
+- preview template source in a dedicated modal
+- open related docs from the UI

+On mobile, the editor is designed to remain usable without dropping core features.

 ## Example templates